FAQ - Frequently Asked Questions

 Furthermore, you can determine the north pole of a magnet with the help of a compass: The needle end, which normally points towards the south, will be pulled by the north pole of the magnet.

-Defining north and south pole
+Definition of north pole and south pole